 02 Jun 2021 - Contact Sayan Sircar

-Term insurance gives your dependents necessary financial support in your absence.
+Term insurance gives your dependents the necessary financial support in your absence.

-Term insurance is the most specific insurance policy: you pay the premium every year.
-If you die, the nominee gets money, and if you do not die, they don’t.
+Term insurance is the simplest possible insurance policy: you pay the premium every year.
+If you die, the nominee gets money; if you do not die, they don’t.
 The money you pay to the insurance company is the premium.
 The money that the nominee(s) gets is called sum assured.

 Insurance allows risk transfer from a single person to a group of people.
-Since many people buy insurance, very few of them are expected to die within the time of coverage of the policy.
-It should be present at least for all earning members of the family before retirement age.
+Since many people buy insurance, very few of them are expected to die within the policy’s coverage time.
+However, it should be present at least for all earning members of the family before retirement age.

 Term insurance is a critical part of everything you need to do before investing in your goals.
 Read more here: As someone who has heard about goal-based investing, how do I get started?.

 - Why is this needed